Phalanxia/Maid-IRC/README.md

 More screenshots will be added later as this client becomes closer to being fully functional.

+## Community

+Need support?
+Want to chat?
+Join our channel on the Freenode IRC network.

+	HOST: irc.freenode.net
+	CHANNEL: ##phalanxia

 ## Copyright and license

 The MIT License (MIT)